-- meeting at least once every calendar year in an annual general meeting as called by the Board of Trustees (Article 33) - attending other general meetings of which there will be at least one other in a year (R1.23) and other meetings if called by the Trustees (34) or other not formally constituted General Meetings (R1.23) - transacting at these and other meetings the business required by company law at the time and the business laid before them by the Chair, including: - appoint the trustees (as directors of the company) - appoint the external auditors - make any changes to the Articles by special resolution requiring a 75% majority (subject to entrenchment provisions in the Articles (58)) - receive the annual accounts - be able to require the Trustees to call a general meeting of the Trust make, repeal or amend Rules as to the governance of the Trust but only on the recommendation of the Trustees (11.1), including as to the structure of Regional Advisory Boards (26.1)
+- meeting at least once every calendar year in an annual general meeting as called by the Board of Trustees (A33) - attending other general meetings of which there will be at least one other in a year (R1.23) and other meetings if called by the Trustees (A34) or other not formally constituted General Meetings (R1.23) - transacting at these and other meetings the business required by company law at the time and the business laid before them by the Chair, including: - appoint the trustees (as directors of the company) - appoint the external auditors. - make any changes to the Articles by special resolution requiring a 75% majority) - receive the annual accounts. - be able to require the Trustees to call a general meeting of the Trust.